Ledger Nano S is a hardware wallet that provides access to the world’s leading digital currencies.

 How much does it cost?

-The Ledger Nano S is available on the Ledger Wallet website for EUR58.00 (NZ$100).
+The Ledger Nano S is available on the Ledger Wallet website for EUR79.00 excl VAT (approximately NZD$132 at the time of writing).
 This easily makes it the most affordable hardware wallet on the market, especially when you consider its value proposition.

 Keep in mind that the Nano S price is more than double on Amazon.com.
 To avoid the huge mark-up, it’s best to buy the wallet on the official Ledger website.